How to Get Published in the Wall Street Journal: A Guide for Executives

 WSJ Opinion is editorially distinct from the Journal's news coverage.
 The Opinion section has its own editors and its own editorial perspective — broadly pro-market, skeptical of government intervention, and oriented toward economic and business policy.
 The section publishes both staff columns and contributed op-eds from outside executives, academics, and policy professionals.

-For executive contributors, the editorial sweet spot is a 700–900 word piece that argues a specific, defensible position on an economic, regulatory, or business issue — ideally one where the mainstream view is wrong or incomplete.
+For executive contributors, the editorial sweet spot is a tightly compressed piece (often in the 600–1,200 word range) that argues a specific, defensible position on an economic, regulatory, or business issue — ideally one where the mainstream view is wrong or incomplete.
 WSJ Opinion editors reward intellectual confidence.
 Hedged, both-sides arguments do not publish well here.
 If your piece ends with "the answer is complicated," it is not ready for WSJ.

 The strongest WSJ executive op-eds take one of these forms: a CEO or senior executive arguing that a regulatory approach will have unintended market consequences; a senior leader in a specific industry pushing back on a widely held assumption about that industry; or an executive with direct experience in a market or region making a predictive argument about how conditions will shift.
 The common thread is specific authority — you have to be writing about something where your position gives you access to information or insight that a generalist commentator does not have.